PyPI dependencies#

 pydantic = ">=2.0,<3"

 PyPI package names are translated to their conda equivalents via the grayskull mapping and merged into the same solver call as conda dependencies.
-The solver resolves everything together, so conda and PyPI packages cannot conflict.
+The solver resolves everything together, so incompatible conda and PyPI requirements fail as a single solve instead of being discovered after installation.

 Install as usual: